Mallouverer History, Family Crest & Coats of Arms

 Early Origins of the Mallouverer family

-Another 203 words (14 lines of text) covering the years 1599, 1655, 1640 and 1649 are included under the topic Early Mallouverer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mallouverer research.
+Another 102 words (7 lines of text) covering the years 1599, 1655, 1640 and 1649 are included under the topic Early Mallouverer History in all our PDF Extended History products and printed products wherever possible.

 Mallouverer Spelling Variations